Sculpture in Brussels

-Sculpture in Brussels is sculpture that has been created in Brussels, Belgium, since the Middle Ages to the present day.
-It began in the 14th and 15th centuries with Claus Sluter's arrival in Brussels and the construction of Brussels' Town Hall.
+Brussels' sculpture began to shine in the second half of the 14th century with Claus Sluter's arrival in the city and the construction of the Town Hall.
+It continued without interruption and reached its momentum during 15th and 16th centuries.
 Until the end of the Ancien Régime, sculptors in Brussels were members of the Quatre Couronnés Guild of the Nation of St Nicholas and then the Royal Academy of Fine Arts.

 History

-Brussels' sculpture began with the arrival of the Dutch sculptor Claus Sluter, who was probably trained in Brussels, where he was registered in 1379 on the register of the Corporation of Stonemasons under the name of Claes de Slutere van Herlamen, and who lived there from 1380 to 1385, before settling in Dijon (France).
-It continued without interruption and reached its momentum during 15th and 16th centuries.
+Brussels' sculpture began to assert itself in the second half of the 14th century with the arrival of the Dutch sculptor Claus Sluter, who was probably trained in the city, and who lived there from 1380 to 1385, before settling in Dijon, France.
+The art reached its momentum during the 15th and 16th centuries thanks to uninterrupted corporate training.